cairachel9/diabetic/README.md

 On the high level the difference between the two networks are:
 1. The weights for Inception V3 are smaller than both VGG and ResNet coming in at size of 96MB.
-2. The drawbacks for VGGNetwork are one it is slow to train and the network architecture weights themselves are quite large large.
+2. One drawback for VGGNetwork are one it is slow to train and the network architecture weights themselves are quite large large.

 |Network|Accuracy|
 |-------|--------|